Using an ovulation test can be a game changer when you’re trying to conceive. But only if you time it right.

 While BBT is helpful, it’s not foolproof.
 Luckily, there is a clear-cut way to confirm ovulation occurred: progesterone.

-Progesterone rises after you ovulate, gearing your body up to support a possible pregnancy.
-So it’s progesterone – not LH – that confirms ovulation.
+Progesterone metabolite PdG rises after you ovulate, gearing your body up to support a possible pregnancy.
+So it’s PdG – not LH – that confirms ovulation.

-The Inito fertility monitor is the only OPK that measures estrogen, LH, and progesterone (PdG).
+The Inito fertility monitor is the only OPK that measures FSH, estrogen, LH, and progesterone metabolite PdG.
 This combo not only predicts your peak fertility, it confirms ovulation really happened.

 And unlike many OPKs that base your results on thresholds, Inito measures your actual hormone values.